telerik/blazor-docs/components/card/card-actions.md

 * `Start`
 * `Stretched`

->Set stretched layout for the action buttons.
+>caption Set stretched layout for the action buttons.
 The result from the snippet below.

 ![Action buttons with stretched layout](images/buttons-layout-example.png)